Saddle up for Success

-Explore your passion and interest for horses through Texas A&M University-Commerce’s equine studies program.
+Explore your passion and interest for horses through Texas A&M University-Commerce's equine studies program.
 Beyond gaining thorough knowledge around equine nutrition, reproduction, anatomy and physiology, you can focus your studies on specific career paths from training to veterinary techniques.
-You’ll also have the opportunity to saddle up and learn through hands-on experience out in the field.
-After earning your degree, you’ll be well-equipped for a variety of positions with ranches, pharmaceutical companies and veterinary clinics.
+You'll also have the opportunity to saddle up and learn through hands-on experience.
+After earning your degree, you'll be well-equipped for a variety of positions with ranches, pharmaceutical companies, veterinary clinics and more.

 In this course, you will cover horse and barn management principles for breeding, training or boarding facilities including horse and client safety, preventative health care, record keeping, emergency care, facility and manure management, feed and supply management, equine law and customer relations.

 This course will introduce you to structure and function of the horse, equine management, nutrition, conformation, biomechanics, reproduction and health.
 In addition, the course will give you an overview of the equine industry and career choices.

 In this course you will learn the functions of carbohydrates, proteins, vitamins, lipids, minerals and water.
 You will become familiar with chemistry and physiology of digestion, absorption and metabolism of nutrients and their metabolites in animals.

 See Yourself Succeed With a Degree in Sustainable Agriculture and Food Systems

 A&M-Commerce has one of the top hands-on agricultural programs in Texas.
 Explore horticulture, wildlife, livestock herds, and more through exciting experiential learning and modern facilities.

 The College of Agricultural Sciences and Natural Resources is a growing family with a supportive student culture, including multiple student organizations and competitive judging and show teams.